 Literary Arts’ programs include Portland Arts and Lectures, Writers in the Schools, the Oregon Book Awards and Fellowships, and Delve Readers Seminars.

 There are many different reading series in Portland!
-You could head out to hear writers read their work at the Mountain Writers series, the Spare Room series, the Loggernaut reading series, the Bad Blood poetry reading series, Burnt Tongue, If Not for Kidnap, Unchaste Readers, Soft Show, or The Switch... you could catch a reading when the Science Fiction and Fantasy Writers of America (FWWA) Pacific Northwest Reading Series has a Portland event... or you could see one of the many readings at Powell's Books!
-KBOO also maintains a list of regular readings in the Portland area.
+You could head out to hear writers read their work at the Free Range Poetry series at the Northwest Library, Mountain Writers series, the Spare Room series, the submission reading series, Burnt Tongue, Unchaste Readers, or The Switch... you could catch a reading when the Science Fiction and Fantasy Writers of America (FWWA) Pacific Northwest Reading Series has a Portland event... or you could see one of the many readings at Powell's Books!
+The Notable Portland column on The Rumpus lists select awesome events, mostly literary oriented.